terra-money/fcd-classic/README.md

   ```bash
   npm run test
   ```
-  * Tests are designed to use soju network
+  * Tests are designed to use testnet

 ### Production
 * Collector